expo/expo-asset-utils/README.md

 ##### base64forImageUriAsync

-Given a file URI `string`, this will return a base64 encoded string
+Given a image URI `string`, this will return a base64 encoded string and the image size: `{ data: string, size: { width: number, height: number } }`

 | Property |   Type   | Description                          |
 | -------- | :------: | ------------------------------------ |